liuworkgit/File-Storage-System-Project/README.md

 ## User Stories

 - As a user, I want to be able to create a new page and have it be added to my list of existing pages.
-- As a user, I want to be able to highlight text.
+- As a user, I want to be able to bold text.
-- As a user, I want to be able to type and delete text.
+- As a user, I want to be able to add and delete text.
-- As a user, I want to be able to create a hyperlink between a word and another page, or between two pages.
+- As a user, I want to be able to create a hyperlink between two pages.
 - As a user, I want to be able to delete pages and have their associated links disappear too.
 - As a user, I want to be able to group my note pages into folders.
 - As a user, I want to be able to view the note page I'm writing on, the font editing options, and the folders of pages.